Jeefuji/rxjs-bus/README.md

 ```

 Please consult [RxJS documentation](https://www.learnrxjs.io/operators/) for more awesome event management!
-Exciting isn't it?!

 #### Scheduling
 It is possible to define how the event will be distributed.
-The possible value are :
+The possible values are :
 * null
 * asap
 * async
 * queue
 * animationFrame

-Default value used in bus is null, which represent a synchronous event delivery.
+Default value used is null, which represent a synchronous event delivery.

 ```javacript
   import { BusManager } from "rxjs-bus";